haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

   IsValid cabalFile =>
     exactPrint (exactParse cabalFile) == cabalFile
 ```
-This reads as "forall valid cabal manifest, the operation `exactPrint . exactParse` should output a
+This reads as "for all valid cabal manifests, the operation `exactPrint . exactParse` should output a
 file that is byte-to-byte identical to the original".

 Furthermore, we also aim to allow modification to the in-memory representation.
 Unmodified parts of